 users;

-(v) Cost-effective flexible traffic co ontrol capability beyond
+(v) (v) Cost-effective flexible traffic control capability beyond

 traditional "best effort service";

-(vi) Average user throughput of 2M Mbps in a stadium.
+(vi) Average user throughput of 21 Mbps in a stadium.
 This

-means assuming stadium bene ch seats 1m wide and 0.5m
+means assuming stadium ben ch seats 1m wide and 0.5m

 depth, one 5G mobile user per every 10 people in

 attendance, the user density a t the stadium is1 user/

 (0.0005 km x 0.0011km).
-Therefore, 2Mbps x 1000 user/
+Ther efore, 2Mbps x 1000 user/

-(0.01km x 1km) x 1/4 = 400 Gb ops/km will be required.
+(0.01 km x 1 km) x 1/4 = 400 GeV pps/km will be required.

 Required Peak data rate Х

 capabilities User experienced data rate Х

 Latency

-Mobility X
+Mobility Х

 Connection density X

-Ē Energy efficiency
+Energy efficiency

-Ē Spectrum efficiency X
+Spectrum efficiency X

 Area traffic capacity X

 Others

-Usage Scenario Dynamic Hot-Spot services #2 Overview • User Scenes (examples): Size of data and voice traffic change dramatically in dynamic ways as population density rises and falls in one location on a single day. - Stadium attendance (Olympic games, football matches, etc.) - Concert attendance, fireworks viewing, festival goers $\Box In$ the above cases related to entertainment, a specific location is crowded with people only during the event itself with almost nobody there on other days.
+Usage Scenario Dynamic Hot-Spot services #2 Overview • User Scenes (examples): Size of data and voice traffic change dramatically in dynamic ways as population density rises and falls in one location on a single day. - Stadium attendance (Olympic games, football matches, etc.) - Concert attendance, fireworks viewing, festival goers $\Box$ In the above cases related to entertainment, a specific location is crowded with people only during the event itself with almost nobody there on other days.
 In these hot spots, people enjoy uploading videos they have taken to be able to show their families at home and downloading message/music data or other audio/visual information.
 For example, Nx1,000 or Nx10,000 devices may be activated simultaneously with a high data rates (e.g.10M to 100Mbps/device) in a stadium or an outdoor ground only while an event is occurring. - Disaster refugees going back home, a sudden rush of people into or out of a station, and emergency calls in disaster scenes.
-Dynamic hot spots will occur in the same way as the entertainment use scenes above, but only during an emergency situation after a disaster occurs. • Shortage of the existing general network: - A solid network structure is used regardless of the user service or application type having diverse natures in network. - Solid transport routes are arranged in a fixed network structure, and specific functionalities are allocated to each physical server. - Network composition resources and the power activation rate are solidly fixed. • Challenge: - Extreme scalable capability by the network Management & Orchestration driven scalable network Much large scale of dynamic range will be required in some transmission capabilities of 5G network. - Control of the life-management of network slices matched with services. - Depending on the targeted service traffic or condition of transmission lines, traffic is dynamically controlled by software at the slice level, including VNF elements structure, transport topology, E2E transmission line, and transmission bandwidth. - Infrastructure resources of mobile networks are logically scheduled for the use in timely manner at appropriate situations.
+Dynamic hot spots will occur in the same way as the entertainment use scenes above, but only during an emergency situation after a disaster occurs. emergency struction after a disaster occurs. • Shortage of the existing general network: A solid network structure is used regardless of the user service or application type having diverse natures in network.
+Solid transport routes are arranged in a fixed network structure, and specific functionalities are allocated to each physical server.
+Network composition resources and the power activation rate are solidly fixed.
+Challenge: Extreme scalable capability by the network Management &amp; Orchestration driven scalable network Much large scale of dynamic range will be required in some transmission capabilities of 5G network.
+Control of the life-management of network slices matched with services.
+Depending on the targeted service traffic or condition of transmission lines, traffic is dynamically controlled by software at the slice level, including VNF elements structure, transport topology, E2E transmission line, and transmission bandwidth.
+Infrastructure resources of mobile networks are logically scheduled for the use in timely manner at appropriate situations.
 In the case of idle situations, resources can be used for other networks or pooled to prepare for re-use.
-This type of resource management contributes to reduction of
+This type of resource management contributes to reduction of by pe of resource management contributes to reduction of

 CAPEX and OPEX.

-• View points Scalable network with dynamic flexibility.
-Connectivity of devices spreading in both low density and ultra-high density environments.
+• View points Scalable network with dynamic Connectivity of devices spread ultra-high density environmer ing in both low density and

-- Network architecture with reliable connectivity and high quality service provision, even in high density environments created by a temporary or specific localized situation with a huge number of connections and a large amount of traffic on
+- Network architecture with reliable connectivity and high quality service provision, even in high density environments created by a temporary or specific localized situation with a

-- the network.
+- huge number of connections at the network.
 Efficient utilization of surplus under low data or voice traffic network and power resources

 Required Peak data rate

-capabilities User experienced data rate Х
+capabilities User experienced data rate X

 Latency

 Mobility

 Connection density X

 Energy efficiency

 Spectrum efficiency

 Area traffic capacity X

 Others Dynamic Flexibility